Cuis-Smalltalk/TheCuisBook/README.md

 **@dfn{Workspace}.** To emphasis a new term when it is first defined.
 Use only once.

-**@clicksequence{}** To describe a clic sequence, for example:
+**@clicksequence{}** To describe click sequence, for example:

 `...@clicksequence{Background click @click{} Open... @click{}
 Workspace}...`

 **@smalltalkExample{smalltalk code}.** To display in its own block environment an example of Smalltlak code.
-Use this when writing an example that don't need to be added to list of examples nor references from elsewhere.
+Use this when writing an example that doesn't need to be added to list of examples nor referenced from elsewhere.

 `@smalltalkExemple{@{1 .
 2 .
 3 @} collect: [:x |